Goalsum/TataruBook/docs/tables_and_views.md

 ---
 title: Tables and Views
 ---
-This page describes all the tables and views contained in the db file.
+This page describes all the tables and views contained in the DB file.

 **Tables** contain the financial data provided by the user and they are source of data for all reports.
 To ensure data integrity and consistency, when adding, modifying, or deleting data from the table, TataruBook checks all aspects to ensure that there are no conflicts or logical contradictions in data.